Gold fever continues

 Under the auspices of owner William Bourn, Jr. and successful mine manager George Starr, Empire Mine changed local, national and world history forever.
 Today visitors can walk in their footsteps – and experience what life was like in those heady times.

-There’s prestigious Empire Cottage, designed by famed architect William Polk, and the Clubhouse known for its lavish entertaining.
+There’s prestigious Empire Cottage, designed by famed architect Willis Polk, and the Clubhouse known for its lavish entertaining.
 You can stroll through the rose gardens, and marvel at the majestic landscape.
 A visit to the Mineyard reveals the other side of prosperity.
 Here’s where shirt sleeves were rolled up for hard work, and mules were an essential source of power.
 The Machine Shop and Blacksmith Shop were the hubs for maintenance and progress.